MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tenant-rename.md

     ![Custom domain name pane](media/custom-domain-name.png)

     > [!IMPORTANT]
-    > Do NOT include any hyphens (-) in the new domain.
-They aren't supported in SharePoint.
+    > When adding the domain this needs to be a “onmicrosoft.com” domain.
+For example, if you want to rename your tenant to fabrikam.sharepoint.com, the domain that you enter should be fabrikam.onmicrosoft.com.
+Adding a “onmicrosoft.com” domain does not need to be purchased or require any public DNS registration.

 5. Make sure you get a confirmation message.
 If the domain isn't available, try a different domain.

 6. After getting a confirmation that the domain was added successfully, you might see a message that the properties could not be found.
 Select the message to refresh domain references.

     > [!WARNING]
     > Do NOT add any other domains.
-Do NOT configure the new domain as the initial domain.
+    > Do NOT configure the new domain as the initial domain.
+    > If after adding the domain you are prompted to create a new TXT record with your domain name registrar, then the domain has NOT been added correctly and you will NOT be able to perform a rename.
+If you are prompted then you will need to delete the invalid domain and return to Step 2 above.

 7. Confirm that your domain has been added to the list.

     ![Domain status verified](media/domain-verified.png)

     > [!IMPORTANT]
-    > The domain name must have the status of "Verified."
+    > The domain name must have the status of "Verified".
+If the status is NOT "Verified" then you will NOT be able to perform a rename.

 ## Step 2: Use Microsoft PowerShell to rename your domain